Esri/calcite-web/docs/source/documentation/get-started/_static-files.md

 This is probably the easiest way, but you won't get any of the helpful Sass mixins.
 If you're looking to get up and running quickly, just [download the latest release](https://github.com/ArcGIS/calcite-web/releases) and move the zipped files to wherever you keep your assets (CSS, JavaScript, images).
 Be sure to use [the documentation site](http://esri.github.io/calcite-web/) to copy and paste patterns, components, and even a sample html boilerplate.

-You can also use a hosted version Calcite Web:
+You can also use a hosted version of Calcite Web:

 ```
 <!-- In the head -->